Creating active youth leaders through the process of growing, sharing, and selling food.

 When does City Beets happen?

 Interviews are held after the deadline for application has passed (March 15).
 Applicants will then be interviewed and program participants selected.
 At that time, select applicants will also be named Youth Managers.

 Youth Managers will attend pre-summer training sessions through May.
-During the summer, all City Beets youth meet for 8 weeks.
+During June and July, all City Beets participants will meet for eight weeks.
 Youth are expected to attend all sessions.

 Summer sessions are typically as follows:

 - Optional: Monday evening Family Garden Time

 - Wednesdays: 9 AM -12:30 PM

 - Saturdays: Several shifts at the 2nd Street Market are required.
 Times may vary.